 - Denying ourselves and our family its usage is only going to cause other issues further down the line.
 It’s an important part of the world they will grow up into and they will need to know digital in a way that perhaps we didn’t have to.

 - Encouraging a child to read is one of the most powerful tools we have at our disposal.
 Supporting their ability to self regulate emotions and delay gratification, all whilst opening up new creative horizons!
 However, getting your child off of their tablet and into a book can be a whole different story.
-Which is why we created ‘Havoc in a Hippo’, an interactive story app that acts as a bridge for children that are more prone to play games than read books – helping use their ‘screen time’ in a more productive manner.
+Which is why we created ‘Havoc in a Hippo’, a FREE interactive story app that acts as a bridge for children that are more prone to play games than read books – helping use their ‘screen time’ in a more productive manner.

 Be mindful of their usage